matthiask/django-prose-editor/docs/menu.rst

         items: menuCreator,
     })

-This helper creates button groups by default, but you can specify ``type: "dropdown"`` to create dropdowns instead.
+This helper creates button groups by default, but you can specify ``type:
+"dropdown"`` to create dropdowns instead.
+Also, ``minItems: 2`` in this example only adds the block type dropdown if the dropdown would have at least two items.